Joseph Wiseman: Career

 Following the death of Charles Gray in 2000, Wiseman was the last surviving main villain of the James Bond films that Sean Connery made for United Artists.

 Personal life and death

 Wiseman married Nell Kinard on August 25, 1943, in New York, but they eventually divorced May 15, 1964, in Durham, NC.
-He was married to dancer, teacher, and choreographer Pearl Lang from 1964 until her death in February 2009.
-Wiseman died on October 19, 2009, at his home in Manhattan aged 91, having been in declining health for some time.
-He is survived by his daughter, Martha Graham Wiseman, and his sister, Ruth Wiseman.
+He was married to dancer, teacher and choreographer Pearl Lang from 1964 until her death in February 2009.
+He had a daughter with Kinard, Martha Graham Wiseman.

+Despite his many on-screen performances as the "heavy", Wiseman was a Jewish scholar who travelled extensively, giving readings from Yiddish and Jewish literature.
+He died on October 19, 2009, at his home in Manhattan, at the age of 91, having been in declining health for some time.